401(k) Rollover Options After Leaving a Job

 For a deeper look at how tax rules apply to Gold IRA rollovers specifically, including Roth conversion implications, see our dedicated article.

 - Week 1–2: Open the receiving account.
 If you are rolling into a new employer plan, contact your new plan administrator.
 If you are rolling into an IRA, open the account with your chosen custodian.
-The receiving account must be ready before your old plan releases the funds.
+The receiving account must be ready before your old plan releases your funds.
 For IRA rollovers, our how Gold IRAs work overview explains the setup process.

 The 60-day rule for indirect rollovers is a hard deadline.
 The IRS grants waivers only in limited circumstances such as hospitalization, natural disaster, or custodian error.
 Do not assume you will receive an exception.
 Use a direct rollover to eliminate this risk entirely (Source: IRS Rollovers Page).